lowrycode/coin_tower_topple/README.md

 ## 3. Code Validation

-The python code was written in vscode with the Flake8 extension turned on.
+The Python code was written in VS Code with the Flake8 extension turned on.
 This ensured that the code was formatted according to the PEP 8 conventions.

-I also checked the code using the <a href="https://pep8ci.herokuapp.com/" target="_blank" rel="noopener">**CI Python Linter**</a> which presented no errors or warnings for either of the python files.
+I also checked the code using the <a href="https://pep8ci.herokuapp.com/" target="_blank" rel="noopener">**CI Python Linter**</a> which presented no errors or warnings for either of the Python files.

 **Validation of run.py**